Robert Wertheim: Post-military life

 Wertheim was a member of Sigma Xi and Tau Beta Pi.
 For seven years, beginning in 1981, he was the senior vice president of science and engineering of Lockheed Corporation.
 In 1983, along with several other dozen retired flag officers, they took out a full-page advertisement in the Washington Times condemning retired Rear Admiral Gene La Rocque for appearing on Soviet Union television and himself condemning the defense policy of the United States.
 In 1987, the New Mexico Military Institute inducted him into their hall of fame.

 Beginning in 1988, Wertheim became a private consultant with Science Applications International Corporation.
 He also did consulting work with the Lawrence Livermore National Laboratory, Los Alamos National Laboratory, United States Department of Defense, and the Draper Laboratory.
 In 2000, on behalf of the University of California, he was the lead of a review of Los Alamos National Laboratory after hard drives temporarily went missing.
 In 2005, the alumni association of the Naval Academy awarded him their Distinguished Graduate Award Medal.
 (Note: That same year, the Distinguished Graduate Award Medal was given to Slade Cutter, Ronald J. Hays, and Ross Perot.)
 The next year, he was given the Distinguished Submariner Award by the Naval Submarine League.
 In 2008, he was a member of the Defense Science Board's Permanent Task Force on Nuclear Weapons Surety.
 Wertheim was also a recipient of the Secretary of Defense Medal for Outstanding Public Service and the Chairman of the Joint Chiefs of Staff Joint Distinguished Civilian Service Award.

 Personal life and death

 In April 1946, Wertheim became engaged to Barbara Louis Selig of West Los Angeles; they married in December 1946.
-Barbara gave birth and was the mother of their children Joseph and David.
-In 2001, Barbara, Wertheim's wife of 54 years, died.
-By 2005, Wertheim had remarried, to Joan Levin, and had a grandson.
+She was the mother of their two children.
+She died in 2001.
+By 2005, Wertheim had remarried, to Joan Levin.
 (Note: In 2015, Joan and Robert made a donation to Independence Day events in Rancho Bernardo, San Diego.
 In 2016, Joan made a donation to a psychiatric non-profit organization.)
 In 2005, Wertheim spoke to The New Mexico Jewish Historical Society.
 In 2012, his son Joseph died in Pittsburgh.
 (Note: His son Joseph, was also an alumnus of the New Mexico Military Institute.
 Both his son, and he, supported Denis Theatre.)
 On 29 April 2020, Wertheim died; he was buried in Section 11 of Miramar National Cemetery.